 Volunteer Grounds Steward

 Trail Restoration – Trail Restoration Volunteers maintain Floracliff’s entire trail system using hand tools (loppers, handsaws, cross-cut saws, mattocks) as well as string-trimmers.
 Stone steps and water bars may be installed to improve visitor experience and reduce impact to the surrounding environment.
-As needed, new trails may be added or current trails rerouted.
-A pesticide applicator’s license is not required for Trail Restoration Volunteers, but does increase the effectiveness and efficiency of restoration efforts.
-Wednesday mornings.
 VOLUNTEER POSITIONS CURRENTLY FILLED

 Volunteer Naturalist